carlosedp/mill-zsh-completions/Readme.md

 It can be used as `./mill <tab>` that lists all modules, root level tasks and flags or `./mill mymodule.<tab>` showing tasks for specific module.
 It works with deeper tasks as well like `./mill mymodule.test <tab>`.

 The dots between modules and tasks are smartly added.
 The mill build data is cached for faster execution after the initial run.
-The cache is invalidated if `build.sc` is changed.
-For aliases, check my https://github.com/carlosedp/mill-aliases plugin.
+The cache is invalidated if `build.sc` or `build.mill` is changed.
+For aliases, check my <https://github.com/carlosedp/mill-aliases> plugin.

 [![asciicast](https://asciinema.org/a/AxkSqsYvz0god8sZWzfD4Dmva.svg)](https://asciinema.org/a/AxkSqsYvz0god8sZWzfD4Dmva)